pchristensenB/box-salesforce-uielements-demo/README.md

 ## Deploying the app

 More detail on what is in the app - see [APP DETAILS](app-details.md) - if you already have triggers and other custom code in your org please check against this list to see if you will run into any conflicts.
+You can remove the account and opportunity triggers if you already have these

 Push to Developer/Production Org:
 You can right click the "force-app" folder and select "SFDX: Deploy source to Org"